 \section{Related Works}

 \textbf{End-to-end autonomous driving research} enjoys a rich history and has evolved significantly since ALVINN~\citep{pomerleau1988alvinn} employed shallow neural networks to predict control signals.
-The field benefited from further deep learning advancements: e.g. DAVE-2~\citep{bojarski2016end} and ChauffeurNet~\citep{bansal2018chauffeurnet}, leveraged deeper neural architectures and incorporated sophisticated perception and motion planning modules respectively.
+The field benefited from further deep learning advancements: e.g. DAVE-2~\citep{bojarski2016end} and ChauffeurNet~\citep{bansal2018chauffeurnet} leveraged deeper neural architectures and incorporated sophisticated perception and motion planning modules respectively.
 Recent research has expanded to include multimodal inputs~\citep{codevilla2018end,prakash2021multi}, multi-task learning~\citep{chitta2022transfuser,wu2022trajectory}, reinforcement learning~\citep{chekroun2023gri,chen2021learning,kendall2019learning,liang2018cirl,toromanoff2020end}, and distillation~\citep{chen2020learning,zhang2021learning,zhang2021end}.
-Unified planning frameworks such as VAD~\citep{jiang2023vad} and UniAD~\citep{hu2023uniad} integrated planning with conventional modules in open-loop environments.
+Unified planning frameworks such as VAD~\citep{jiang2023vad,chen2024vadv2}, UniAD~\citep{hu2023uniad}, PARA-Drive~\citep{weng2024drive}, and GenAD~\citep{zheng2024genad} integrated planning with conventional modules in open-loop environments.
 More studies have been proposed to examine the robustness, safety, and transferability from synthetic environments to real-world domains.
-However, recent findings from Ego-MLP~\citep{zhai2023admlp} and BEV-Planner~\citep{li2024bevplanner} revealed that these methods could potentially overfit to ego status despite their good performance on benchmark tasks.
+However, recent findings from AD-MLP~\citep{zhai2023admlp} and BEV-Planner~\citep{li2024bevplanner} revealed that these methods could potentially overfit to ego status despite their good performance on benchmarks.
 Our work revisits the simplicity of earlier end-to-end models such as ALVINN and DAVE-2, enhancing them with powerful MLLMs.